calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Lighter data files

-(TK: basically a summary of what it took to close https://github.com/cucapra/calyx/issues/1450.
-5-7 mins for Susan?)
+(This is basically a summary of what it took to close https://github.com/cucapra/calyx/issues/1450.
+5-7 mins for Susan to give a mini-lecture?)

 You may have noticed that the data files that we pass to MrXL programs are lighter-weight than those we pass to Calyx programs.
 They are lighter in two ways.